Montgat

-autopista, B-20 autopista, the main N-II road and a RENFE railway line run through the town.
+autopista, B-20 autopista, the main N-II road and a Renfe railway line run through the town.

 Etymology

 There are several theories about the origin of his name, one of them being that the origin is Iberian, from "Mons-Cot", which means "Mount of Stone".
-In a document of the Monastery of San Pedro de las Puellas, the name "Monte Chato" appears.
+In a document of the Monastery of Sant Pere de les Puel·les, the name "Monte Chato" appears.